 While many different types of vehicles can be towed behind an RV, there’s one important caveat: only certain vehicles can be “flat towed,” or towed with their four wheels on the asphalt.
-(Almost any vehicle can be towed on a two-wheeled dolly or four-wheeled trailer, but these are large and expenses pieces of equipment that add cost and weight to your setup.)
+(Almost any vehicle can be towed on a two-wheeled dolly or four-wheeled trailer, but these are large and expensive pieces of equipment that add cost and weight to your setup.)

-Flat towing is also known as “dinghy towing” or “four-down towing,” and involves attaching a tow vehicle to an RV using a tow bar, so that the vehicle rolls along behind the RV on its own four tires.
+Flat towing is also known as “dinghy towing” or “four-down towing,” and involves attaching a tow vehicle to an RV using a tow bar so that the vehicle rolls along behind the RV on its own four tires.
 While almost any manual transmission car can be flat-towed, nowadays, with the advent of the automatic car, advance planning is required when selecting the best vehicle to tow behind an RV.

 What Cars and Other Vehicles Can Be Flat Towed Behind an RV?